Matrix Decomposition and Applications: Existence of Cholesky Decomposition via Recursive Calculation

-where $\bR_1, \bR_2, \ldots, \bR_n$ are upper triangular matrices with positive diagonal elements and $\bR=\bR_1\bR_2\ldots\bR_n$ is also an upper triangular matrix with positive diagonal elements from which the result follows. \end{proof} The process in the proof can also be used to calculate the Cholesky decomposition and compute the complexity of the algorithm. \begin{lemma}[$\bR^\top\bR$ is PD] Given any upper triangular matrix $\bR$ with positive diagonal elements, then $ \bA = \bR^\top\bR $ is positive definite. \end{lemma} \begin{proof}[of Lemma~\ref{lemma:r-to-pd}] If an upper triangular matrix $\bR$ has positive diagonals, it has full column rank, and the null space of $\bR$ is of dimension 0 by the fundamental theorem of linear algebra (Theorem~\ref{theorem:fundamental-linear-algebra}, p.~\pageref{theorem:fundamental-linear-algebra}).
-As a result, $\bR\bx \neq \bzero$ for any nonzero vector $\bx$.
-Thus $\bx^\top\bA\bx = ||\bR\bx||^2 >0$ for any nonzero vector $\bx$. \end{proof} This lemma above works not only for the upper triangular matrices $\bR$, but can be extended to any $\bR$ with linearly independent columns.
+where $\bR_1, \bR_2, \ldots, \bR_n$ are upper triangular matrices with positive diagonal elements, and $\bR=\bR_1\bR_2\ldots\bR_n$ is also an upper triangular matrix with positive diagonal elements, from which the result follows. \end{proof}

+The above process can also be used to compute the Cholesky decomposition and analyze the computational complexity of the algorithm.

+To go in the reverse direction, we can prove that the scatter matrix $\bR^\top\bR$ is positive definite under mild conditions. \begin{lemma}[$\bR^\top\bR$ is PD] Given any upper triangular matrix $\bR$ with positive diagonal elements, the matrix $ \bA = \bR^\top\bR $ is positive definite. \end{lemma} \begin{proof}[of Lemma~\ref{lemma:r-to-pd}] Since $\bR$ has positive diagonals, it has full column rank, and its null space is of dimension 0 by the fundamental theorem of linear algebra (Theorem~\ref{theorem:fundamental-linear-algebra}).
+Consequently, $\bR\bx \neq \bzero$ for any nonzero vector $\bx$.
+Therefore, $\bx^\top\bA\bx = \norm{\bR\bx}^2 >0$ for any nonzero vector $\bx$. \end{proof} This lemma extends to any $\bR$ with linearly independent columns.